 **Helpful tips and common mistakes

-After many, many hours, I’m proud to say my ox bone soup came out just right!
+After many, many hours, I’m proud to say my Korean ox bone soup came out just right!
 Simple with only a few ingredients, this soup is able to achieve great flavors.
-Luckily for me, I made a large batch so it’s going to be Seollangtang for lunch and dinner the next couple of days!
+Good thing I made a large batch to last me the entire week!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.